 This is going to be a slightly different coffee date to the previous ones.
 I decided to show you a few pictures of the second wedding cake I had the honor of making in August this year.
 I will try to keep it short, but I will let you know the few lessons I learned along the way.
-If you are interested in further details, you can check out my highlights on Instagram.
+If you are interested in the recipes, please check this blog post.
+For more details on the process, check out my highlights on Instagram.

 Lesson #1: A three-tiered cake requires much more work than a two-tiered cake.
 For that reason I made the cake layers at home in Munich and decided to freeze them.
 As you can see, I wrapped them tightly in plastic wrap and also used a plastic bag to keep them fresh.
 I decided to do this as the wedding was 600km away and I was simply too scared to carry a cake long-distance for such a long amount of time.
 I am glad I went this route, I ended up 7 1/2 hours on the road.

 You can see that I wrapped the cake layers in plastic wrap and a bag in order to freeze them